0 hidden charges. 0 forex

 Deductibles

-Deductibles are the sum that an employer deducts from the total CTC of an employee for tax and other purposes.
+Deductibles are the sum that an employer deducts from the total annual CTC of an employee for tax and other purposes.
 They can be of two types - tax deductions and savings contributions.

-How to Calculate CTC?
+How to Calculate CTC

 CTC = Gross Salary + Direct Benefits + Indirect Benefits + Savings Contributions or Deductions